Table of Contents

 3. Gem Icicle Ornaments

 Every year in elementary school we would make an ornament.
 Those were always ugly.
+These are not.
+These are glam Christmas ornaments.

 Image credit goes to Mad in Crafts.